webplatform/docs/Main_Page/index.md

 == Stay in touch ==

 * Join our [http://talk.webplatform.org/forums/ forums]
-* Meet the team on [http://talk.webplatform.org/chat/ chat] (for those of you ewanting to connect using your own IRC client, you want irc.freenode.org, the webplatform channel).
+* Meet the team on [http://talk.webplatform.org/chat/ chat] (for those of you wanting to connect using your own IRC client, you want irc.freenode.org, the webplatform channel).
 * Read our [http://blog.webplatform.org/ blog]
 * Follow us as [https://twitter.com/webplatform @WebPlatform] on Twitter
 * Remix our [http://webplatform.org/logo logo] and link back to our site